 - you can then upsell to these more engaged students in the future.

-So, organize Zoom meetings or Google Meet meetings and talk to your students on a regular basis.
-It doesn't have to be every day, somewhere between once a week to once a month is ideal.
+So, organize Zoom meetings or Google Meet meetings and talk to your students regularly.
+It doesn't have to be every day; somewhere between once a week to once a month is ideal.

 Keep nurturing your students even after the course is over via email, as they are the most likely candidates to purchase your next course.

-You already know the principles for a better online course experience.
+Now you already know how to make online classes more effective for students.
 So, go ahead and create an amazing course on OnlineCourseHost.com.

 There are so many people waiting to learn from you!